- Nearing the End of Life

 If you have your own individual life insurance policy, keep it active by paying the premiums on time.
 Find out if the policy has a waiver of premium rider.
 If it does, this could save you money and keep your policy in effect.

 You may also want to double-check the beneficiary you have named on your life insurance policy.
-Be sure the money is going to the person or people you want to get it.
+Be sure the money is going to those you want to get it.

 Health care coverage